eggnogdb/eggnog-mapper/README.md

 - Python 2.7+
 - wget
 - HMMER 3 binaries available in your PATH
-- BioPython (not required if input file contain protein sequences)
+- BioPython (not required if input sequences are proteins)

 # Storage Requirements:

-- ~130GB of disk for the three main eggNOG databases (euk, bact, arch).
+- ~20GB for the eggNOG annotation database

+- ~20GB for eggNOG fasta files

-- from 1 to 40 GBs for each taxonomic-specific eggNOG HMM databases.
+- ~130GB for the three optimized eggNOG databases (euk, bact, arch), and from 1GB to 35GB for each taxonomic-specific eggNOG HMM database.
 You don't have to download all, just pick the ones you are interested.

 (you can check the size of individual datasets at http://beta-eggnogdb.embl.de/download/eggnog_4.5/hmmdb_levels/)

 # Memory requirements:

-eggnog-mapper allows to run very fast searches by allocating the HMM databases into memory (using HMMER3 hmmpgmd program).
-This is enabled by means of the `--usemem` flag and will require a lot of RAM memory (depending on the size of the target database).
+eggnog-mapper allows to run very fast searches by allocating the target HMM databases into memory (using the HMMER3 hmmpgmd program).
+This is enabled when using of the `--usemem` or `--servermode` flags, and it will require a lot of RAM memory (depending on the size of the target database).
 As a reference:

-- ~90GB to load the optimized eukaryotic databases (euk)
+- ~90GB to load the optimized eukaryotic databases (`euk`)
-- ~32GB to load the optimized bacterial database (bact)
+- ~32GB to load the optimized bacterial database (`bact`)
-- ~10GB to load the optimized archeal database (arch)
+- ~10GB to load the optimized archeal database (`arch`)

 Note: